 - BBA in Sports Management

 Different colleges offer different programs.
 You should keep this point in mind while looking to pursue this degree.
+This is a prominent career option if you want to pursue subjects in commerce without maths.
 Apart from doing a conventional MBA, you can take a PG course in a specialized subject of your choosing after this degree.
+You can also go for an MBA without maths after doing BBA.
 As a BBA graduate, you can do a course in Product Management to pursue a management career in the tech sector.

 4. LLB (Bachelor in Law / Legum Baccalaureus)